-The Wildlife Acts (1976-2000) provides for the statutory protection of species and habitats of national importance and sites of geological interest and the control of activities which may impact adversely on the conservation of wildlife.
+The Wildlife Acts (1976-2012) provide for the statutory protection of species and habitats of national importance and sites of geological interest and the control of activities which may impact adversely on the conservation of wildlife.
 Under the Wildlife (Amendment) Act 2000, Natural Heritage Areas (NHAs) are designated to conserve species and habitats of national importance and sites of geological interest.
-The designation of these sites is the responsibility of the National Parks and Wildlife Division of the Department of the Arts, Heritage and the Gaeltacht and is an ongoing process as boundaries are revised and adjusted and new sites added.
+The designation of these sites is the responsibility of the National Parks and Wildlife Division of the Department of the Arts, Heritage, Regional, Rural and Gaeltacht Affairs and is an ongoing process as boundaries are revised and adjusted and new sites added.

-There are 23 Natural Heritage Areas (NHAs), within the county (Table 13.2 and Map 13.2 Refer).
+There are 23 designated or proposed Natural Heritage Areas (NHAs), within the county (Table 13.2 and Map 13.2 Refer).